ryan-mcclue/musings/workflow.md

 # LEETCODE EVERYDAY

+IMPORTANT: premature MICROOPTIMISATION (i.e. fine-tuning things) is root of all evil. overall optimisation should always be at forefront

 TODO: add reddit and hackernews to daily link trawl

 TODO: merge 'verify' and 'plotting' into misc/ folders of repositories